 – All bathroom surfaces

 – Chair frames

 Our staff has been trained on the proper usage and application of this product and will address these areas daily.

-“We have taken all reasonable steps to ensure that our entire Louisiana College family has been advised and is prepared regarding COVID-19,” Brewer said.
+“We have taken all reasonable steps to ensure that our entire Louisiana Christian University family has been advised and is prepared regarding COVID-19,” Brewer said.
 “We will maintain such vigilance until informed otherwise by the public health officials.
 And to help avoid the possible spread of germs, I have asked everyone on campus to greet each other with fist bumps only.”

 Posted March 5, 2020